 Well, I guarantee you that depending on your situation that the infrared sauna or then sweat therapy is just what you need.

 “The benefits of heat bathing have much to do with the sauna creating a self-induced fever.
-As Hippocrates, the Father of Medicine observed, “Give me fever and I can cure every disease.”
-While this statement is a hyperbole, it does point to the healing power of an increased body temperature.” – Craig Lahti
+As Hippocrates, the Father of Medicine observed, “Give me a fever and I can cure every disease.”
+While this statement is hyperbole, it does point to the healing power of an increased body temperature.” – Craig Lahti

 However, sweat therapy uses heat to soothe the body, release muscle tension, and promoting a deeper state of relaxation.
 As the heat becomes more intense, the participant is challenged to remain calm as negative thoughts enter their mind.
-Learning to endure the heat helps the participant in a form of meditation and leaves one with the sense of accomplishment.
+Learning to endure the heat helps the participant in a form of meditation and leaves one with a sense of accomplishment.